Government Schemes

 Ministry of New and Renewable Energy (MNRE)

 PM Surya Ghar Muft Bijli Yojana provides central financial assistance for installing rooftop solar systems on residential houses.
-Households get subsidy of ₹30,000 for 1 kW, ₹60,000 for 2 kW, and ₹78,000 for 3+ kW systems.
-This creates a massive business opportunity for solar installation entrepreneurs as empanelled vendors.
+Households get subsidy of 30,000 rupees for 1 kW, 60,000 rupees for 2 kW, and 78,000 rupees for 3+ kW systems (up to 10 kW).
+The scheme was launched in 2024 with an ambitious target of enabling solar on 1 crore homes by 2027, and it includes 300 units of free electricity per month for beneficiary households.
+This creates a massive business opportunity for solar installation entrepreneurs who can register as empanelled vendors with state DISCOMs to earn from installation, maintenance, and referral commissions while the subsidy goes directly to homeowners.

 Ministry of Housing and Urban Affairs